DaniilAlpha/milo/README.md

 }
 ```

-Same as `MILO_LVL`, this is separate for each time you include the library.
+Like `MILO_LVL`, this is separate for each instance of including the library.

 ## Customization

-There are quite a lot options to customize:
+There are quite a plenty of options to customize:
 | definition                | default value                                          | description                        |
 | ---                       | ---                                                    | ---                                |
 |`milo_printf(fmt, ...)`    |`printf(fmt, ...)`                                      | Used in `trace`, `info` and `warn` |